haroon0x/CliAgent/docs/plan.md

-# TheAgent Next-Gen Conversational CLI Plan
+# CliAgent Next-Gen Conversational CLI Plan

 ## Vision
 Build a world-class, developer-focused conversational CLI assistant that surpasses Gemini CLI in usability, power, and extensibility.
-TheAgent will be:
+CliAgent will be:
 - As intuitive and beautiful as modern chat apps (ChatGPT, Gemini)
 - Deeply integrated with code, files, and external tools
 - Extensible, hackable, and open for plugins